ninja3011/riscv-cpu-core/README.md

 - The processor fetches the instruction from the Instr Mem pointed by address given by PC

 ### Program Counter
+- PC keeps the track of where the execution is currently at
+- It is also instrumental in branching and Jump instructions
+- By Modifying the PC we can get anywhere in our program

+---
 ![cpu](https://github.com/ninja3011/riscv-cpu-core/blob/master/prog_counter.PNG)

 ### Register File Read
+- A register is a collection of flip flops holding memory
+- Here we see how to read its memory

+---
 ![cpu](https://github.com/ninja3011/riscv-cpu-core/blob/master/reg_file_rd.PNG)

 # Decode